adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/languages_task.md

 1. **Define a Named Function:**
    - *Text Response:* Describe the syntax and structure for defining a named function in each language.

+Can I create a named function outside a module?

 2. **Define an Anonymous Function:**
    - *Text Response:* Explain how to define an anonymous function in both languages.